jerodestapa/jerod-blog/src/content/parts/hero.md

 # Hi, I'm Jerod.

-I build things for the web & write stuff for startups and agencies.
+I build things for the web.
+I also write.

 [More](./about)